ThomasKonstantinidis/STM32F407_Projects/README.md

 # STM32F407_Projects
-First projects on CORTEX M4 microcontroller
+First projects on the CORTEX M4 microcontroller